barnabyashford/thai-voice-bot/README.md

+A repository for....
-# 2209492
+# 2209492 Project in Language Technology II

-a repository to be changed to a more unique and representative name for my second senior project for the 2nd semester at Chulalongkorn University.
+a senior project course for LangTech major student at the Faculty of Arts, Chulalongkorn University.
+(Specifically, me.)